 Unlike the UK, America, and Canada the Australian Highland Cattle Society regulations allow for intentional “grading-up” from other breeds of cattle, both dairy and beef, so the pedigrees of Highland Cattle registered in Australia may well contain breeds of cattle other than Highland in their pedigree.

 Since all Highland Cattle in Australia have Scottish Genetics and UK Herd Book Bloodlines somewhere in their pedigrees it makes it all very confusing as to the origins of any one animal, and the only way to work it out is with pedigree research.

 Advertising "Scottish Genetics" or "UK Herdbook Bloodlines" does not necessarily exclude the animal from being cross-bred and having a graded-up lineage.

 Pedigrees are used only to determine the lineage of an an animal.
 The physical appearance and quality are completely separate.
 There are some magnificent graded-up animals and this article is not intended to deride their quality in any way.

-The term is reserved for stock that have 100% Highland Cattle genetics derived from fully imported bloodlines.
+This term is reserved for stock that have 100% Highland Cattle genetics derived from Fully Imported Bloodlines.